hatefr/disaster_tweets/README.md

 # disaster_tweets

-This project aims to predict the real disaters from tweets.
+This project aims to predict the real disasters from tweets.